 I’ve studied with two Craniosacral Biodynamics teachers, Ryan Hallford and Roger Gilchrist, and I’ve also taken classes in CranioSacral Therapy from the Upledger Institute.
 I’ve assisted at trainings in both branches of craniosacral bodywork.

 I’ve been a licensed massage therapist since 2012, when I graduated from Austin’s Lauterstein-Conway Massage School.
-My only previous experience with bodywork was training in Reiki in 2011.
+My previous experience with bodywork was training in Reiki in 2011, as well as receiving it.

-My background includes a 40+ year yoga practice, enjoyment of ecstatic dance since 1995, and nearly 20 years practicing meditation, including working with a Zen teacher and several 10-day Vipassana courses in addition to daily practice.
+My background includes a 40+ year yoga practice, enjoyment of ecstatic dance since 1995, and nearly 20 years practicing meditation.
+I am a curious person who has explored many areas of personal growth, healing, and wellness.

 My healing journey

-I developed PTSD as a child after a traumatic loss, years before it was named and long after that because I didn’t know I had it.
+I developed PTSD as a child after a traumatic loss, years before it was named and appropriate treatment was available.

-The next step for me was to learn how to relax while lucid, because I didn’t know what it felt like to be relaxed.
+Getting to a state where I was no longer triggered took time.
+Part of that work was learning to relax my body and mind while lucid, because I didn’t know what it felt like to be relaxed.
 I started seriously meditating and cranked up my yoga practice.

 I also began receiving regular craniosacral bodywork sessions, which made a big difference in my continuing trauma recovery.
 After receiving sessions, I felt like I was more myself: more centered, grounded, and clear, as if somehow my inner essence and well-being were becoming stronger.

-I relaxed myself into quitting my job, going to massage school, and taking my first craniosacral class while still a massage student.
+I relaxed myself into quitting my office job, going to massage school, and taking my first craniosacral class while still a massage student!

-And now here I am, drawing on my training, skills, and experience.
+And now here I am, 15 years later, drawing on my training, skills, and experience to work with my clients.

 How may I be of service to you?